Connect with others who understand.

 What Is Age-Related Macular Degeneration?

-The macula is found at the back of the eye.
+The macula is at the back of the eye.
 It’s a small part of the retina that allows you to see details and what’s directly in front of you.

 Wet Age-Related Macular Degeneration